Polymer/old-docs-site/0.5/docs/polymer/polymer.md

 To achieve this, you can use the [MonoState Pattern](http://c2.com/cgi/wiki?MonostatePattern).
-When defining a {{site.project_title}} element, define a closure that closes over the variables in question, and then provide accessors on the object's prototype or copy them over to individual instances in the `ready` callback.
+When defining a {{site.project_title}} element, define a closure that closes over the variables in question, and then provide accessors on the object's prototype or expose a single global object.

     <polymer-element name="app-globals">
       <script>
       (function() {
-        // these variables are shared by all instances of app-globals var firstName = 'John';
+        // these variables are shared by all instances of app-globals var values = {
-        var lastName = 'Smith';
+          firstName: 'John',
+          lastName: 'Smith'
+        }

         Polymer({
           ready: function() {
-            // copy global values into instance properties this.firstName = firstName;
+            // make global values available on instance. this.values = values;
-            this.lastName = lastName;
           }
         });
       })();